ItsGreyedOut/Indianfood-Rainfall/readme.md

 State Codes.xlsx
 rainfall in india 1901-2015-Filtered.csv

-# Join & data cleanup
+# Data join & data cleanup conducted with Jupyter Notebook
 rainfall_in_india.ipynb

 # Type of production database to load the data into (relational or non-relational)